jmehic/LimePOS/docs/Files.md

 ###views/create.ejs:
 Simple page to create an account with the service.
 Uses a basic form to post the new user's data to the server.
 Written in HTML with CSS for style.

+###views/help.ejs:
+Simple help page outlining how to use the service.
+Written in HTML with CSS for style.

 ###views/index.ejs:
 The main page that is rendered when a user is not logged in.
 Simple introduction to the web application with links in the top navigation bar to other pages.
 Written in HTML with CSS for style.